-Is your current super fund right for you?
+Is your current superannuation fund right for you?

-It is worth having a think at this point in time if your super fund is still right for you.
-Is your super performing the way in which you hoped, that is, is it growing for your retirement?
-Does your current super fund cover your needs in terms of insurances for where you are at in your life?
+Is your superannuation performing the way in which you hoped, that is, is it growing for your retirement?
+Does your current superannuation fund cover your needs in terms of insurances for where you are at in your life?

-If you do happen to have multiple super funds on the go, it may be a good time to consolidate them into a new fund or your best performing current fund, and seek financial advice about the best way to do this for your situation.
+If you do happen to have multiple superannuation funds on the go, it’s best to consolidate them into a new fund or your best performing current fund.
+Professional financial advice can help you identify what’s best for you.

 What should you look for in a Super fund?

-There are many factors that you should consider when choosing a super fund.
-Let’s face it - there are many of them to choose from in the market today.
+Let’s face it - there are a confusing amount of superannuation funds to choose from in the market today.

 - Compare ongoing fees and charges of your fund;